 In Triad, Nikolais uses a background of floating lights produced by dancer-operated, double-ended flashlights manufactured by his technical crew to specifications of his imagination.
 And once more what he sees in his mind is made possible.

-It is difficult to recall when the first tape recorder was used by the Nikolais company.
+It is difficult to recall when the first tape recorder was used by the Nikolais Company.
 It seems to have always been there until one tries to recall.
 For one performance of the ballet for children, Legend of the Winds (1954) Phyllis Lamhut and Murray Louis literally had to sing their Chavez accompaniment because the proper record was not available.
 In Village of Whispers (1955) only half the cast appeared on stage at one time.
-The other half was offstage providing the accompaniment, a marvelous montage of words, vocalization, concrète sounds, and percussion.
+The other half was offstage providing the accompaniment, a marvelous montage of words, vocalizations, concrète sounds, and percussion.
 Each ballet from 1947 to 1963 employed a different accompaniment solution to provide a satisfactory aural medium.

 The ear plays a major role in the aesthetics of the Nikolais Dance Theater.
 Nikolais is a skilled pianist (his first professional job upon graduating from high school was that of accompanist in one of the last silent film theaters), and his early concert dances used piano accompaniment.
 For his ballets for children, Freda Miller, who composed some of the scores, and Nik himself, played the accompaniment from pianos in the pit.
 Al Brooks composed the music for Niks Extrados (1949), his first full-length ballet composed at the Henry Street Playhouse.
-Occasionally Nik would use music already composed, as for some of the dances in Kaleidoscope (1956).
-However, necessary restructuring of the music and copyright difficulties presented obvious difficulties.
+Occasionally, Nik would use music already composed, as for some of the dances in Kaleidoscope (1956).
+However, necessary restructuring of the music and copyright issues presented obvious difficulties.
 Nikolais, who is also a skilled percussionist, found himself filling aesthetic holes with percussive sounds, with voiced sounds, and with improvised instruments of every conceivable kind.

 Kaleidoscope was performed to taped accompaniment, some of which was made by the Playhouse Percussion Group (in reality the Nikolais Dance Company).
 With the advent of taped sounds, Nikolais found that he could pursue all his former techniques, could correct, could select and could make the aural aesthetic of his dance theater very close to what he felt it should be.
 At that time, the dancers themselves would help record the accompaniment.
 Under Nikolaiss direction they would play drums, rattle beans in a can, blow through cardboard tubes, play toy trumpets, vocalize, strike gongs, stamp, or clap.
 Then Nikolais would spend hours editing and altering the recording.
 Many of the scores thus made are memorable pieces of music, and in 1960 Nikolais produced a record of selected pieces on the Hanover label.